lpcde: Estimation and Inference for Local Polynomial Conditional Density Estimators: Methodology

-Once we have the closed form point estimator, we can derive the leading bias and variance of the estimator.
+Once we have the closed form of the point estimator, we can derive the leading bias and variance of the estimator.
 The leading bias and variance for odd values of $\pOrder-\mu$ and $\qOrder-|\bnu|$ take the following form:

-Note that the quantities on the right hand side above implicitly depend on the kernel function.
-It is straightforward to show that $V^{(\mu)}_{\pOrder, \qOrder}(\eval), B^{(\mu)}_{\qOrder+1}(\eval), B^{(\mu)}_{\pOrder+1}(\eval)$ converge in probability to non-random, well-defined limits.
+The quantities on the right hand side above implicitly depend on the kernel function.
+It is straightforward to show that both the bias and variance terms converge in probability to non-random, well-defined limits.
 Exact expressions and technical details for other cases can be found in the supplemental appendix of CCJM.

-Equations \ref{eq:bias} and \ref{eq:var} are valid for all evaluation points on the support of the data.
-As a result, the pointwise mean squared error (MSE) optimal bandwidth can be expressed as
+Equations~\ref{eq:bias} and ~\ref{eq:var} are valid for all evaluation points on the support of the data.
+As a result, the pointwise mean squared error (MSE) optimal bandwidth can be approximated as

 Under standard regularity conditions, $h^{\text{MSE}}(y,\bx)$ is MSE-optimal if $\pOrder-\mu$ and $\qOrder-|\bnu|$ are odd.
-Precise closed-form expressions for the MSE- optimal bandwidth can be found in the supplemental appendix of CCJM.
-In practice, the MSE-optimal bandwidth is estimated by computing plug-in estimates of the quantities in Equations \ref{eq:bias} and \ref{eq:var}, given some initial bandwidth choice, and then solving the following optimization problem
+Precise closed-form expressions for the MSE-optimal bandwidth can be found in the supplemental appendix of CCJM.
+In practice, the MSE-optimal bandwidth is estimated by plugging-in estimates of the unknown quantities in Equations~\ref{eq:bias} and ~\ref{eq:var}, given some initial bandwidth choice and then direcetly solving for the optimal bandwidth.

 The IMSE-optimal bandwidth is estimated similarly, with the main difference being that a set of grid points on the support of $\Y$ is used to approximate the integral.
-Detailed expressions are given in the supplemental appendix.
-The number of grid points or specific locations of grid points can be specified by the user as an input to both the \code{lpbwcde()} and \code{lpcde()} functions.
+Detailed expressions are given in the supplemental material of CCJM.
 Bandwidth selection is implemented through the \code{lpbwcde()} function.

-The variance-covariance estimator implemented in the package differs from the covariance estimator presented in CCJM.
-Rather than using the standard plug-in covariance estimator, which is slow to run in practice, the covariance estimator used in \pkg{lpcde} relies on the fact that the closed-form of the estimator can be written as a V-statistic to which the Hoeffding decomposition can be applied.
-The covariance expression decomposes to a sum of two independent functions that depend on the evaluation points and a small subset of the data in the neighborhood of the evaluation points.
-The expression is simple to write down and significantly faster to compute than the plug-in estimator in CCJM.
-This V-statistic covariance estimator is asymptotically equivalent to the theoretical variance expression derived in CCJM.
-See SA-6.1 in the supplemental appendix of CCJM for details.